owainkenwayucl/utils/README.md

  * `dir` - a shell wrapper to be more like the behaviour of DOS `dir` (WRT pagination, order) than GNU `dir`.

  * `bt.py` - an extremely basic tool to control Banshee from a console.

+ * `amstrad2unix` - a command-line tool to convert files copied from Amstrad NC series computers to Unix/Linux format.